-Due to the coronavirus/Covid-19 pandemic, courthouses are closed for in-person hearings and trials, based on public health advisories at the direction of the Florida Supreme Court.
+Courthouses are now open for in-person hearings and trials, based on public health advisories at the direction of the Florida Supreme Court.

 In order to file a pleading or a motion, all attorneys and self-represented litigants must register at https://www.myflcourtaccess.com.
 Self represented litigants can also find help at https://www.jud11.flcourts.org/Family-Court-Self-Help-Program.

-If your matter gets resolved, please notify us at 11THFCGM06@JUD11.FLCOURTS.ORG.
-No matter that has been resolved will be taken off-calendar without a copy of the appropriate AGREED ORDER OR SETTLEMENT AGREEMENT being provided via e-mail to the Magistrate.
+If your matter gets resolved, settled or dismissed, please notify the Magistrate immediately at 11THFCGM06@JUD11.FLCOURTS.ORG.
+No matter that has been resolved will be taken off-calendar without a copy of the appropriate ORDER OR SETTLEMENT AGREEMENT being provided via e-mail to the Magistrate.

 Thank you for your patience.
 Stay safe.